Show diversity,

 Dresden-based photographer Thomas Bachler is one of the very few artists who intensively explore the possibilities of this archaic technique.
 The series "A Glass of Water" and "Street Foliage" show the heliographs directly.

 Bachler used the light-sensitive plates to take photographs with the camera or to make photograms.
-All of these pictures are therefore unique, they only exist once.
-In the "Am Fluss" series, he uses the process to transfer photographs onto an intaglio printing plate.
+All these pictures are therefore unique, they only exist once.
+In the "Gestalten" series, he uses the process to transfer photographs onto an intaglio printing plate.
 Heliography is merely an intermediate step here, an aid for the subsequent printing.